Motivation is elusive. Some days you have it and others you don’t.

 But it can also seem that motivation becomes harder and harder to find as you go through your PhD.
 With good reason.
 Studying for a PhD is an inherently lonely endeavour and the workload is considerable.

-On top of that, the day to day routine can soon get boring, and you’re often undervalued, get little acknowledgement for your expertise and frequently feel overwhelmed.
+On top of that, the day to day routine can soon become boring, and you’re often undervalued, receive little acknowledgement for your expertise and frequently feel overwhelmed.
 Plus, the further you go on the PhD journey, the more uncertain you become about the quality of your work or where you’ll end up when you finally finish.

 These tips have been shared by readers of this blog and from my own experience navigating my own PhD and coaching PhD students.
 Not all may be suitable for you, because everyone works in different ways.
 Instead, see them as a list you can pick from to suit your current situation.